manishy7/manishy7/README.md

 ### Hi there I am Manish 👋

-- 🔭 I’m an iOS Developer and an Electronics Engineer.
+- 🔭 I’m a student at King's College London and an iOS Developer.
 - 🌱 I’m currently learning Swift and C++
 - 👯 I’m looking to collaborate on OpenSource Projects.
 - 😄 Pronouns: He/His